lsst-dm/dmtn-094/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The LSP API aspect services intend to guarantee all requests received that a given API service
-recieved will succeed.
+received will succeed.
 To work with shorter access token lifetimes, the succeed.
 In order to
 guarantee this, the API services MUST issue a new token with the same claims which ONLY other API
 services will be configured to honor.
 The lifetime of this token is not specified, but it should the
 upper bound for the limit of time it takes to service a request, around 24 hours.